SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

-## Writing Introductions
+## Establishing the importance of the topic for the world or society

-> Establishing the importance of the topic for the world or society
+↑ Introduction

 X is a fundamental property of ...
 X is fast becoming a key instrument in ...